Learn how to deploy a GPU instance on Linux or Windows

 Requirements

-- a Public Cloud project with access to the regions where GPUs are available
+- A Public Cloud project with access to the regions where GPUs are available

 Instructions

 You will find the information needed to deploy a GPU instance on Linux or Windows below.
-Please keep in mind that you cannot change the Instance OS from Linux to Windows or vice-versa.
-Therefore, please be sure that you create the instance with the correct OS by default.

 On Linux